Crossognathiformes

 Crossognathiformes is an extinct order of ray-finned fish that lived from the Late Jurassic to the Eocene.
 Its phylogenetic placement is disputed; some authors have recovered it as part of the teleost stem group, while others place it in a basal position within crown group Teleostei.
+Other placements have found it to be polyphyletic, with Varasichthyidae being stem-group teleosts whereas the other, "true" crossognathiforms are crown-group teleosts within Teleocephala.

+The oldest definitive crossognathiforms are known from the Late Jurassic (Oxfordian) of Chile.
+They diversified afterwards and became a dominant group of marine fish throughout much of the Cretaceous.
+The last surviving member was the pachyrhizodontid Platinx from the Eocene.